A Perspective on Time towards Wireless 6G: Putting the Prior Art within the Statistical Framework

 Coming back to our initial question of what is the right piece of information that should be transmitted at each time instant, a more complex set of timing measures arises when we aim at capturing both timing and other data quality attributes that define its significance for the system ultimate goal.
 Data quality has been broadly studied in the context of information systems with many different definitions and lists of attributes~\cite{cichy2019overview}.
 In any case, several of the desirable attributes for data quality are related to timing: freshness, currency, age, obsolescence, or staleness are often considered.
 Besides, data must be relevant, reliable, accurate, and complete.

 Integrating the data quality in our network design can be done by moving from measures based on statistical decisions, i.e., on the average \gls{aoi}, potentially measured at a specific point in time, or on the probability that its value is below a certain threshold, to measures based on statistical estimation, where we need to look more closely at the process that is being measured.
 Using this approach, several new composite metrics have been defined linking freshness and significance.
 The final objective is to design goal-oriented or \emph{semantic} communications~\cite{popovski2020semantic,kountouris2020semantics, uysal2021semantics} for networked intelligent systems able to optimize the use of resources.
+Fig.~\ref{fig:layermodel} shows a system model that can exploit this approach: while \gls{aoi} is an end-to-end metric at the higher communication layers, and its optimization requires no knowledge of the blocks at the application level beyond the sampling statistics at the source, we can extend the framework to the statistical estimation by introducing knowledge about the process statistics at the source and the estimation and tracking process at the receiver.
+A classic example is the Kalman filter: if the receiver uses this filter model, as in~\cite{mason2020adaptive}, it is possible to maximize the accuracy by taking the uncertainty on the estimate, which is provided by the filter itself, into account.
+We can look at Fig.~\ref{fig:open_loop} for a fuller picture of how such an open loop remote estimation system could work: unlike in simple \gls{aoi} minimization, the feedback module should be provided with statistics on the current estimates, so that it can make a better decision.
+Depending on the topology of the network and the capabilities of the nodes, we might consider the scheduling of updates to be entirely directed by the receiver.
+The receiver sends requests for new updates when it needs them, entirely directed by the source, which maintains an estimate of what the receiver knows and checks it against the actual state of the process, or distributed, with both nodes having partial knowledge and partial responsibility for the final decision on when and what to transmit.

-The first example is the \gls{aoii}~\cite{maatouk2020AoII}, which extends the notion of fresh updates to that of fresh ``informative'' updates in statistical estimation, such that the age increases when the quality of the estimation of Node 2 about the process at Node 1 deteriorates. \gls{voi}~\cite{ayan2019age} is a metric that looks not only at the freshness of the new information being transmitted, but at its content, as the relative timing reference is based on statistical estimation, and the objective is to minimize the difference between the actual measured process and the one estimated by the receiver through the updates. \gls{uoi} goes a step beyond that~\cite{zheng2020urgency}, making the objective not just the accuracy in measuring a process, but the stability of a remote controller: if the controller needs to rely on the information sent over the wireless link, information that changes control decisions should be prioritized.
+The first example of these estimation-based metrics in the literature is the \gls{aoii}~\cite{maatouk2020AoII}, which extends the notion of fresh updates to that of fresh ``informative'' updates in statistical estimation, such that the age increases when the quality of the estimation of Node 2 about the process at Node 1 deteriorates. \gls{voi}~\cite{ayan2019age} is a metric that looks not only at the freshness of the new information being transmitted, but at its content, as the relative timing reference is based on statistical estimation, and the objective is to minimize the difference between the actual measured process and the one estimated by the receiver through the updates.